ouster-lidar/ouster-sdk/python/docs/installation.rst

 Windows and wish to run the example code, you may also find that you need PyQt5.

 If you're running ARM, a non-glibc-based linux distribution, or wish to develop on the Ouster Python SDK, you can build from source.
-See :ref:`devel-instructions`.
+See :ref:`devel`.